Terms and Conditions

 i) arrange at its own expense, the return of the Goods for repair by the Seller.
 The Buyer shall be bound to accept the returned Goods in full and final settlement of any claims it may have, direct, indirect or consequential, in respect of any loss, damage or expense incurred as a result of the Goods being defective or damaged, or;

-e) Should the Buyer’s claim for non-delivery, partial delivery, damaged or defective Goods by the result of any act or omission of the Buyer, it’s servant or agent or the Buyer’s carrier, subcontractor, officer, servant or agent, the Seller shall not be bound to take any action in respect of the claim and shall entertain no claim for loss, damage or expense incurred by the Buyer in respect of the non-delivery, partial delivery, damage or defects.
+d) Should the Buyer’s claim for non-delivery, partial delivery, damaged or defective Goods by the result of any act or omission of the Buyer, it’s servant or agent or the Buyer’s carrier, subcontractor, officer, servant or agent, the Seller shall not be bound to take any action in respect of the claim and shall entertain no claim for loss, damage or expense incurred by the Buyer in respect of the non-delivery, partial delivery, damage or defects.

-f) Should the Seller deal with the Buyer’s claim by taking any of the steps referred to in paragraphs (a) to (d) hereof, the Seller shall be under no further liability to the Buyer and the Buyer accepts the Seller’s actions in full and final settlement of any claim which the Buyer may have against the Seller for loss, damage or expense, direct, indirect or consequential arising from the non-delivery, partial delivery, damage or defects in the Goods, even if the Buyer’s claim is as a result of the negligence of the Seller.
+e) Should the Seller deal with the Buyer’s claim by taking any of the steps referred to in paragraphs (a) to (d) hereof, the Seller shall be under no further liability to the Buyer and the Buyer accepts the Seller’s actions in full and final settlement of any claim which the Buyer may have against the Seller for loss, damage or expense, direct, indirect or consequential arising from the non-delivery, partial delivery, damage or defects in the Goods, even if the Buyer’s claim is as a result of the negligence of the Seller.

-g) Should the Seller fail to take any steps referred to in paragraph (a) to (d) hereof, the Buyer shall be entitled to claim a sum in damages in respect of its, damage or expense, but such sum shall be limited to the invoiced price of the Goods, the subject of the Goods, the subject of the claim.
+f) Should the Seller fail to take any steps referred to in paragraph (a) to (d) hereof, the Buyer shall be entitled to claim a sum in damages in respect of its, damage or expense, but such sum shall be limited to the invoiced price of the Goods, the subject of the Goods, the subject of the claim.

-8. EXPORT TERMS
+6. EXPORT TERMS

-As referred to in cause 3, it shall be the Buyer’s responsibility to arrange for the carriage and insurance of Goods from the Seller’s premises to it’s premises or any other destination nominated by the Buyer.
+As referred to in clause 3, it shall be the Buyer’s responsibility to arrange for the carriage and insurance of Goods from the Seller’s premises to it’s premises or any other destination nominated by the Buyer.
 The Buyer shall be responsible for complying with any legislation or regulations governing the importation of Goods into the country of destination and for the payment of any duties, taxes or storage charges resulting from the said importation.

-10. TITLE
+7. TITLE

-a) The title in the Goods shall not pass to the Seller until such time as the whole of the price of the Goods and such other sums for carriage and insurance have been paid by the Buyer to the Seller.
+The title in the Goods shall not pass to the Seller until such time as the whole of the price of the Goods and such other sums for carriage and insurance have been paid by the Buyer to the Seller.

-11. PASSING OF RISK
+8. PASSING OF RISK

 a) Risk shall pass to the Buyer as soon as the Goods are transferred to the power, possession, custody of control of the Buyer or the Buyer’s carrier be it a courier or postal service or otherwise howsoever.